 EWG 15-01 identifies two catch metrics categories (i) population dependent metrics (catch and CPUE @ age) which could provide comparisons between fleets but can not be used to assess trends in selectivity improvements over time and (ii) population independent (partial F/catchability) metrics which allow comparisons between metiers and between years.
 EWG 15-01 studied two examples of the use of those catch metrics and their variability.
 A comparison of the variability across both population dependent metrics and population independent metrics shows that in one example provided (Celtic Sea haddock) both partial F and catchability indicators are more stable than population dependent metrics while in the other example (North Sea plaice) shows a low variability between metrics.
-Further stock-specific analysis is needed to assess the variability between metrics and determine the ability to detect changes in selectivity between and within fleets.
+Further stock-specific analysis is needed to assess the variability between and within fleets.